Schizophrenia Psychosis: Understanding The Symptoms And Coping

 Schizophrenia is listed as one of several psychotic disorders in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which features psychosis as a symptom.
 Other disorders in the same category include:

-While psychosis is primarily associated with psychotic disorders, it can also appear as a symptom in other conditions.
+While primarily associated with psychotic disorders, psychosis can also appear as a symptom in other conditions.
 These include mental illnesses like bipolar disorder, major depression, and certain personality disorders.

 Psychotic symptoms may also present in neurological conditions like dementia or epilepsy, as a side-effect of certain medications, and in some cases of substance misuse.
 Symptoms of psychosis often include hallucinations, delusions, and disordered thoughts that contribute to unusual speech and behavioral patterns.